JanIngoHaas/yuu/README.md

 # Yuu

-Yuu is a unusable programming language.
+Yuu is a programming language.

 *Note: More positive adjectives will be added as Yuu becomes less terrible.*